 - Take note of any unusual smells coming from appliances, and seek professional assistance if you notice anything strange.

 - Test your generator or emergency systems, and show family members how to turn off the electricity in your home in the event of a severe spring or summer storm.

 Remember to inspect your outdoor circuits, furnace and air conditioner wiring.
-This is especially important as warmer weather approaches, and you’re spending more time enjoying those outdoor spaces, or keeping cool indoors with the AC cranking.
-Landscape lighting that may have gotten damaged during winter months should be replaced.
+This is especially important as warmer weather approaches.
+You’ll be spending more time enjoying those outdoor spaces, or keeping cool indoors with the AC cranking.
+Additionally, landscape lighting that may have gotten damaged during winter months should be replaced.